OliverHeffernan/movieGame/README.md

 ## Instructions
 - Enter your guess in the input field at the bottom of the screen.
 - You will get a hint after every guess.
 And the poster will become less blurred.
-- If you have no clue you can press the "skip for hint" button, to sip this guess and get a hint.
+- If you have no clue you can press the "skip for hint" button, to skip this guess and get a hint.
 - You have a maximum of 6 guesses.

 ## Project setup